liberland/docs/blockchain/white-paper.md

 ### Permissioned Access

 To accommodate state-level security requirements, certain blockchain functions are only available to users with elevated privileges.
-Elevated privileges are obtained by undergoing the, KYC procedure operated by the government of Liberland, and fulfilling the requirements for becoming Citizens.
+Elevated privileges are obtained by undergoing the KYC procedure operated by the government of Liberland and fulfilling the requirements for becoming Citizens.

 The functions that require citizenship or e-residency include, running Validator nodes and participating in on-chain governance.